annepally/reddit-sentiment-analysis/README.md

 Keywords— NLP, Emotions, Reddit, Visual,
 Interactions.

+I. INTRODUCTION

+Because they provide insightful information on the beliefs and behaviours of their users, social media platforms are excellent sources of data.
+Our project's major goal is to utilize Streamlit and Python to the fullest extent possible for social media word analysis.
+Our aim is to equip academics and analysts with strong instruments for trend research, sentiment monitoring, and multilingual communication by merging APIs such as VADER Sentiment research and PRAW for Reddit data extraction with the Gemini API for text production and translation.
+This research aims to improve our knowledge of social media dynamics and facilitate wise decision-making for various businesses.

 The "Social Media Text Analysis" project aims to extract insights from Reddit using advanced NLP for sentiment analysis, auto-generation, and auto-correction.
 It focuses on understanding user sentiments, generating contextually relevant text, and improving overall content quality to enhance the Reddit user experience.